qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/hybrid-cloud-setup.md

 It will:

-- Create the Kubernetes namespace, if not present
+- Create the Kubernetes namespace, if not present.
 - Set up the necessary secrets with credentials to access the Qdrant container registry and the Qdrant Cloud API.
-- Sign in to the Helm registry at `registry.cloud.qdrant.io`
+- Sign in to the Helm registry at `registry.cloud.qdrant.io`.
-- Install the Qdrant cloud agent and Kubernetes operator chart
+- Install the Qdrant cloud agent and Kubernetes operator chart.

 You need this command only for the initial installation.
 After that, you can update the agent and operator using the Qdrant Cloud Console.